Why Do We Eat Turkey on Thanksgiving?

 White vs. Dark Meat Facts

-Did you know that wild turkeys tend to have primarily dark meat because they are strong runners and also fly?
+Did you know that wild turkeys tend to primarily have dark meat because they are strong runners and fly?
 Domestic, factory-raised turkeys have white and dark meat because their muscles aren’t used as often.

 Turkeys use their legs and thighs to run, which requires more oxygen-carrying blood vessels; this makes the meat darker.
 However, breast muscles aren’t used as much (especially by domestic turkeys), so fewer blood vessels deliver less oxygen; this makes the meat whiter.